Shop by category

 Nutrition and physical activity are important parts of a healthy lifestyle for people with diabetes.
 Eating well and being physically active can help you.

-Keep your blood glucose level, blood pressure, and cholesterol in your target ranges.
+- Keep your blood glucose level, blood pressure, and cholesterol in your target range.

 Type 2 Diabetes